rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/PermissionsGroup.md

 - SQL_ARCHIVAL - Represents the permissions required to enable Azure AD authorization to store Azure SQL and MI snapshots in an archival location using Colossus.
  These permissions apply to Cloud Native Archival Feature.
+- CUSTOMER_MANAGED_BASIC - Represents the permissions required to enable customer-managed Exocompute feature.
+ These permissions apply only to the Azure Exocompute feature.